-- How do we connect devices - In the same room?
-Hubs, switches - In the next room? (tens) Cable/radio boundary - In the next building?
+How do we connect devices

+- In the same room?
+Hubs, switches In the next room? (tens) Cable/radio boundary In the next building?
 (100s) + Admin boundary - In the next department? + Funding boundary - In the next campus?
-(1000s) + Political boundary BGP - In the next country? (millions) - In the next continent? (billions) Distance, logical separation, cost and numbers increase; must share costs and cables
+(1000s) + Political boundary In the next country? (millions) MPLS - In the next continent? (billions) and cables, but separate administration 57